syucream/hastodon/README.md

 ## Quickstart

 If you don't have client id and client secret, call postApps at first.
-(Alternatively, in the web client, under the development section of your mastodon profile settings,
+(Alternatively, look in the web client, under the development section of your mastodon profile settings)

 ```haskell
 import Web.Hastodon